 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
-24 CFR 91.220(j); 91.320 (i)
+91.220 (j); 91.320 (i)

-The City adopted the 2012-2013 Analysis of Impediments to Fair Housing Choice in cooperation with HRCHRB.
-The document includes several action items that will potentially affect funding priorities and strategies.
-The City will continue to upgrade the existing affordable housing stock and to promote neighborhood revitalization.
+The City adopted the 2012-2013 Analysis of Impediments to Fair Housing Choice.
+It is currently in the process of updating its Analysis of Impediments to Fair Housing Choice (AI) in cooperation with HRCHRB.
+Once the update is completed, the document will include several action items that will potentially affect funding priorities and strategies.
+In the interim, the City will continue upgrading the existing affordable housing stock and promoting neighborhood revitalization.
 Affordable housing barriers for low- and moderate-income residents living in Hampton are the result of a combination of factors including market barriers, physical barriers and a lack of services to certain areas and populations.